kurisubrooks/midori/README.md

 ```

 ### Run
-To start Midori, you can start her with
+You can start Midori by simply typing the following:

 ```bash
 npm start